jaidenamari/nectar-flow-finance/_posts/2025-05-17-investing-beginners-guide.md

 ### 1. Establish an Emergency Fund

 Before investing, build an emergency fund covering 3-6 months of essential expenses.
-Keep this in a high-yield savings account like [Ally Bank](https://www.ally.com) <!-- AFFILIATE LINK: Ally Bank --> or [Marcus by Goldman Sachs](https://www.marcus.com) <!-- AFFILIATE LINK: Marcus by Goldman Sachs -->, which currently offer rates around 3.75% APY.
+Keep this in a high-yield savings account like [Ally Bank](https://ally.com/referral?code=6F4D6X6W2Z "https://ally.com/referral?code=6F4D6X6W2Z")<!-- AFFILIATE LINK: Ally Bank --> or [Marcus by Goldman Sachs](https://www.marcus.com) <!-- AFFILIATE LINK: Marcus by Goldman Sachs -->, which currently offer rates around 3.75% APY.
+I also have been enjoying using [Wealthfront's Cash Account](https://www.wealthfront.com/c/affiliates/invited/AFFC-TM6E-KT9A-PZJG) which has a promotional 4.5% APY for three months, then it reduces to 4.0.
+Full discloser I included my referral link to Wealthfront which keeps my account boosted to 4.5%.

 ### 2. Pay Off High-Interest Debt

 Eliminate high-interest debt (particularly credit cards) before investing significantly.
 The guaranteed "return" from avoiding 18-25% interest charges typically exceeds what you can reasonably expect from investments.
+You can check out my other article that breaks down [debt payoff strategies](https://nectarflowfinance.com/debt%20management/2025/03/26/debt-payoff-strategies.html)

 ### 3. Understand Your Financial Goals

 Define clear, specific investment goals with timeframes:
-- Short-term (1-3 years): Vacation, down payment on a car
+- Short-term (1-3 years): Vacation, down payment on a car, buy a sword
 - Medium-term (3-10 years): Home down payment, education
-- Long-term (10+ years): Retirement, financial independence
+- Long-term (10+ years): Retirement, financial independence, building wealth

 ### 4. Determine Your Risk Tolerance